Revised: January 2013

 Under federal and state special education law, a parent generally has the authority to make special education decisions for his/her child.
 Similarly, a foster parent may have authority to make special education decisions on behalf of a foster child placed with the foster parent, if appropriate (see II-D below).
 A SESP having special education decision-making authority must:

-Since DCF workers are "involved in the care&133l of the specific student" and there are potential conflicts of interest, DCF employees may not make special education decisions for children in DCF care or custody nor can they be appointed as SESPs.
+Since DCF workers are "involved in the care or education of the specific student" and there are potential conflicts of interest, DCF employees may not make special education decisions for children in DCF care or custody nor can they be appointed as SESPs.
 However, this provision does not bar DCF workers from referring a child for a special education evaluation if the child appears to be a student who may have educational disabilities.4 In cases where referral for evaluation is appropriate, the DCF worker should simultaneously refer the child to the SESP Program for immediate appointment of an SESP if appropriate under this guidance document.

 While DCF can refer any child for special education services, it does not have the authority to consent to special education evaluation, sign an Individualized Education Program (IEP), make special educational decisions for a child who has an IEP, or file a special education appeal.
 The following provides guidance for DCF staff in determining when the parent or foster parent will make special educational decisions for DCF-involved children who require a special education evaluation, or who are identified as eligible for special education and require IEP services, and when it may be necessary to request appointment of an SESP by the SESP Program.